How to Plant, Grow, and Care for Ipomoea Tricolor

 Aphids, particularly the cotton aphid, will suck plant sap from the heavenly blue leaves.
 These are easily treated with a misting of neem oil.
 As an alternative, you can blast them off the leaves with a hard spray of water.

 Leaf miners are a bit trickier.
-The leaf miner larvae will actually move into the leaf, making it hard to eradicate them.
-Prune off leaves with visible leaf miner damage and destroy them.
-Use neem oil or a bacillus thurigiensis (BT) spray to prevent further spread.
+The larvae will actually move into the leaf, making it hard to eradicate them.
+Prune off and destroy leaves with visible leaf miner damage.
+Use neem oil or a bacillus thuringiensis (BT) spray to prevent further spread.

-Caterpillars of all sorts find morning glory leaves to be tasty treats.
-Bacillus thurigiensis in either spray or powdered form will eliminate them.
+Caterpillars of all sorts find morning glory leaves to be tasty treats. bacillus thuringiensis in either spray or powdered form will eliminate them.

 Finally, this is one of many plants that deer will consume.
 Of all the pests mentioned here, they’re most likely to cause lasting harm.
 They will eat both the leaves and the vines, and having a herd of deer come through may destroy your plant.
 If you live in an area where deer are common, consider using deer repellents, and don’t plant your blue star where they can access it.